 As part of our Code of Practice, all SAIF members are required to offer a low cost ‘Simple Funeral’ alternative for families.
 Your funeral director may also be able to spread the cost over several months.
 If you are on a low income, you may be eligible to a bereavement payment from the Government – click here for further information.
-Help may also be available from the Quaker Social Fund and the British Gas Energy Trust.
+Help may also be available from Quaker Social Action.

 If there are neither sufficient funds in the estate or family or friends are unable to pay, then a Public Health Funeral will be arranged by the local council.
 This will normally be a short service and a cremation which people may attend.